 Meters must be paid and current in order for the vehicle to be legally parked.
 After 4:30 p.m. there are some clearly marked meters that allow you to park with a valid UND permit without payment in the meter.

 Watch for Expired Parking Meters

 All campus parking meters have a maximum time limit.
 Each meter has a sign stating the maximum time the meter will allow.
 No grace period is given for expired meter violations.
 All vehicles parked in expired metered spaces are in violation and are subject to a citation.
 Meter information, including rates, is posted either on the meter itself, or at the lot entrance.
 After 4:30 p.m. there are some clearly marked meters that allow you to park with a valid UND permit.
 If the meter is malfunctioning, contact Parking Services at 701.777.3551 immediately.
 If no contact is made, you will be in violation.

 Parking in these spaces or areas without a valid UND parking permit, in addition to a state issued ADA hangtag or license plate issued to you may result in a $100 parking citation.

 Even if you have a permit or have paid for the location in which you have parked, you may receive a citation for improper parking.
 This includes parking over the lines, thus taking up multiple parking spots, or having your vehicle stick out too far into a roadway.
 Be mindful and considerate when you park your vehicle.

+As of August 16, 2016 all permits will be virtual, no display will be required.
 Permits must be clearly visible hanging on your rear view mirror.